AlexLike/FlexStudio/README.md

 Otherwise let's get started.

 ### Test
-(Consider between subject design ((#i mod 4) + 1 ))
+{Consider between subject design ((#i mod 4) + 1 )} <br>
+{From now on, only }

 In the next minutes you're asked to fulfill two tasks, each of them on a different version of our responsivity editor.
 Before we introduce you to the specific task you're asked to get used to working with each of the versions for [y minutes] minutes.
+We'll ansewer any questions you have about the app in the end of the study.

+**(V1, V2)1:**

 (Perhaps: Show an example of a task (C3) to lead them what they should try out in the following phase)

+*open task 1:* <br>
-∀ V1 (V1, O): Here's our first version of the drawing app.
+ Here's our first version of the drawing app.
 Make sure to try out the reference mode by clicking on this button.
-You're given [y minutes], beginning now.
+You're given [y minutes] to try the app out, beginning now.

+*main task 2:* <br>
-∀ V1 V2.
-(V1, V2) : As you can see on the IPad screen, you're given a preset.
+As you can see on the IPad screen, you're given a preset.
 On the first layer there is [...], on the second [...]...
 Now you're shown a video about how the different layers in the drawing should behave in the end when you're resizing the panel.
 You're asked to create the same behaviour when resizing the panel.
-You should try to be accurate (or fast).
-If you're finished say "STOP" (push the button).
+You should try to be as accurate as possible, while also being fast.
+Before you begin with the task, push the button in the top right to start.
+If you're finished press the button on the top right again to stop.
 (show video.)

+### Questionnaire 1
+**Q1) <br>Mental Demand:** How much mental and perceptual activity was required (e.g. thinking, deciding, calculating, remembering, looking, searching, etc.)?
+Was the task easy or demanding, simple or complex, exacting or forgiving?

+**Q2) <br>Physical Demand:** How much physical activity was required (e.g. tapping, dragging, activating, etc.)?
+Was the task easy or demanding, slow or fast, restful or laborious, slack or strenous?

+**Q3) <br> Performance:** How successful do you think you were in accomplishing the goals of the task set by us, i.e. matching our cartoon in different aspect ratios?
+How satisfied were with your performance in accomplishing these goals?

+**Q4) <br> Effort:**
+How hard did you have to work (mentally or physically) to accomplish your level of performance)?

+**Q5) <br> Frustration Level:**
+ How insecure, discouraged, irritated, stressed or annoyed versus secure, gratified, content, relaxed and complacent did you feel during the task?

+**Q6) <br> Creativity:**
+ Considering the 5 minutes you were given at the beginning, and the task you just completed, how much do you think the tool allows you to express your creativity?
+Is it restrictive or extensive, enabling or disabling?

+**Q7) <br> Simplicity:**
+Again, considering your time with the tool sofar, how easy is it to use?
+How simple, effortless, straighforward versus complex, difficult, unintuitive was the use of the tool when accomplishing your goal.

+**(V1, V2)2:** <br>
+*open task 1:* <br>
+Well done, now it's time for our second version:
+Again you should get used to the responsivity editor that has a new interface now.
+You'll get 5 min from now on.

+*main task 2:* <br>
+Again you'll get a preset and see a video of how the layers should behave when you resize the panel.
+Before you begin with the task, push the button in the top right to start.
+If you're finished press the button on the top right again to stop.
+(show video.)

+### Questionnaire 2
+**Q1) <br>Mental Demand:** How much mental and perceptual activity was required (e.g. thinking, deciding, calculating, remembering, looking, searching, etc.)?
+Was the task easy or demanding, simple or complex, exacting or forgiving?

+**Q2) <br>Physical Demand:** How much physical activity was required (e.g. tapping, dragging, activating, etc.)?
+Was the task easy or demanding, slow or fast, restful or laborious, slack or strenous?

+**Q3) <br> Performance:** How successful do you think you were in accomplishing the goals of the task set by us, i.e. matching our cartoon in different aspect ratios?
+How satisfied were with your performance in accomplishing these goals?

+**Q4) <br> Effort:**
+How hard did you have to work (mentally or physically) to accomplish your level of performance)?

+**Q5) <br> Frustration Level:**
+ How insecure, discouraged, irritated, stressed or annoyed versus secure, gratified, content, relaxed and complacent did you feel during the task?

+**Q6) <br> Creativity:**
+ Considering the 5 minutes you were given at the beginning, and the task you just completed, how much do you think the tool allows you to express your creativity?
+Is it restrictive or extensive, enabling or disabling?

+**Q7) <br> Simplicity:**
+Again, considering your time with the tool sofar, how easy is it to use?
+How simple, effortless, straighforward versus complex, difficult, unintuitive was the use of the tool when accomplishing your goal.

+### Questionair 3
+**Q1) <br> Comparison:**
+(Open question)
+Having used both methods, which one did you prefer?
+Which one of the key aspects (i.e. mental/physical demand, performance, etc.) in the questionaire was the main reason for your preference?

+**Q2) <br> Improvements:**
+(Open question)
+Do you have any suggestions for points of improvement?s